testdouble/mocktail/docs/faq/mocking_the_subject.md

 In the experience of the present author, that "splash of mocha" was almost always used in cases like the above: to fake out one method in an Active Record model in the service of testing another method in the same model.
-It made the initial writing of a test easier, but at the cost of its long-term comprehensibility and maintainability.
+It made the initial writing of a test easier, but at the cost of its comprehensibility and long-term maintainability.

 So, if mocking out a method on the subject isn't the solution, what should you do instead?

-In almost every case, the the subject is too big and unwieldy and the only workable answer is that the method being tested, the method being mocked, or perhaps _both_ should be extracted into classes of their own—complete with proper names and a clear [dependency](../support/glossary.md#dependency) relationship.
+In almost every case, this situation is indicating that the subject is serving too many disparate purposes and the only workable answer is that the method being tested, the method being mocked, or perhaps _both_ should be extracted into classes of their own—complete with proper names and a clear [dependency](../support/glossary.md#dependency) relationship.
 Only _then_ might an isolated unit test with mocks be appropriate as a tool to help specify the terms of that relationship.

 To illustrate, we could carry through this refactor by extracting both methods into new classes and referencing them from the original `best_promo` entrypoint